calvincxz/SpookyPeggle/README.md

     * When there are no more orange pegs remaining
     * Ball exits gameplay
 * Lose conditions
-    * Ball count reaches 0
+    * Ball count reaches 0 when ball exits gameplay
-    * Ball exits gameplay
     * There are still orange pegs left

 ### Prevention of ball getting stuck